 The leads are a pair of childish jokers at heart, and through the camera we get an insight in to their world.
 There are moments of awkwardness, immature jest and flights of fantasy ahoy.
 The characters share it all with a sense of glee that really highlights how out their depth they will become as the day turns to night.
-It’s all done in that great British way of encouraging us to laugh at a character rather than with them.
+It’s all done in that great British way of encouraging us to laugh at rather than with them.
 Ultimately there is something quite endearing about how excitedly they tape their jovial escapades.
-Sure they are loud, low brow and fairly unfunny.
+Sure they’re loud, low-brow and fairly unfunny.
 But really, they seem fairly harmless.
 Particularly when confronted with the school bullies (one of whom is a very young Kevin Bishop) and their mawkish exteriors give way to reveal a deep sense of fear and vulnerability.
 It’s this side of them that predicts their change from victims to mass murderers within the space of 90 minutes.
 That the audience will have hopefully warmed to them in the first half is key for when the shit hits the fan in the second.
-It’s a slow build up, but when it does hit, believe me it gets sprayed widely.
+It’s a slow build up but when it does hit, believe me it gets sprayed widely.

-At the beginning of this review I mentioned high school shootings, and with The Big Finish being made a year after Columbine it is difficult not to watch this film through that filter; geeky misfits on the fringe of society and turning to violence.
+At the beginning of this review I mentioned high school shootings, and with The Big Finish being made a year after Columbine it is difficult not to watch this film through that filter, with geeky misfits on the fringe of society turning to violence.
 The movie also manages to tackle the weighty subject matter without, for the most part, coming across as being in the least preachy.
 That is save for a very misjudged, and all too literal, moment when one of the characters reflects on his actions (you’ll know it when you see it).
 It’s the kind of bit that maybe tries too hard to make you feel sympathy when the little empathy you have left is enough.
 A needlessly Hollywood inclusion in an otherwise very un-Hollywood film.

 The Big Finish is currently out of circulation, but you should easily be able to track down a second hand copy online.
 Buy it, watch it and spread the word.
 Maybe we can make the awkward looks a thing of the past.